adamjralph/bank_account/README.md

  As an added requitement, withdrawals may not exceed the available balance

-instantiate your class, make several deposits and withdrawals, and test to make sure the account can't be overdrawn.
+Instantiate your class, make several deposits and withdrawals, and test to make sure the account can't be overdrawn.